rfsmart-mvarley/my-test-template/iac/deploys/L-TEMPLATE-web/README.md

 ## Overview

-Deploys TEMPLATE-web to an ECS cluster.
+Deploys L-TEMPLATE-web to an ECS cluster.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements